As sea levels rise, homes on the water may be the only option for those living in coastal areas. Luckily, many architects are up to the challenge.

 In Miami, a moveable luxury villa is already available for rent for those willing to splurge on their accommodation budget.

-With many now questioning the city’s ability to withstand rising sea levels after the sudden collapse of a residential building, could affordable sea living be the future of one of America’s favourite vacation spots?
+With many now questioning the cityβs ability to withstand rising sea levels after the sudden collapse of a residential building, could affordable sea living be the future of one of Americaβs favourite vacation spots?

 Amsterdam is another city that has seen a growth in these types of projects, with some homes already built along riversides and canals.
-From the inside, it’s difficult to tell you’re inside what is essentially a barge.
+From the inside, itβs difficult to tell youβre inside what is essentially a barge.

 The next challenge for architects will be to make these water-dwelling homes affordable on a large scale for anyone who needs them.
-With talks on this happening from the Netherlands to Nigeria, it’s possible we could have a more designs to look forward to soon.
+With talks on this happening from the Netherlands to Nigeria, itβs possible we could have a more designs to look forward to soon.

-I’m Jessica (She/Her).
-Originally from Bermuda, I moved to London to get a Master’s degree in Media & Communications and now write for Thred to spread the word about positive social change, specifically ocean health and marine conservation.
-You can also find me dipping my toes into other subjects like pop culture, health, wellness, style, and beauty.
+Iβm Jessica (She/Her).
+Iβm the Deputy Editor & Content Partnership Manager at Thred.
+Originally from the island of Bermuda, I specialise in writing about ocean health and marine conservation, but you can also find me delving into pop culture, health and wellness, plus sustainability in the beauty and fashion industries.
 Follow me on Twitter, LinkedIn and drop me some ideas/feedback via email.

 We use cookies to ensure that we give you the best experience on our website.
-If you agree to use this site, we will assume that you are happy with it!
-Privacy policyAgree
+If you continue to use this site we will assume that you are happy with it.